winitzki/scall/tutorial/programming_dhall.md

 ```
 These finite trees are similar to values of the least fixpoint type `Tree2 Natural` that we built before.

-To visualize values of type `BInfTree a`, let us implement a converter to finite trees.
-The converter will take a `Natural` parameter describing the maximum tree depth.
-Any branches beyond that depth will be replaced by a special "stop-gap" value (of type `a`).

 In addition to finite trees, the greatest fixpoint type `BInfTree a` also supports  values that can be viewed as "infinite" trees.
 todo: